asliyetik1702/ai-assisted-production-planning/README.md

 6. Validate results with operational data
 7. Improve the dashboard based on findings

-## Expected Outcome

-The final outcome will be a structured and practical dashboard that helps decision-makers monitor inventory, understand production performance and identify improvement opportunities.
+## The final outcome will be an AI-assisted inventory and production planning decision support system that helps manufacturing managers:

+- Monitor inventory and production performance
+- Detect operational risks earlier
+- Identify improvement opportunities
+- Prioritize critical items
+- Improve planning decisions
+- Reduce manual reporting effort
+- Make faster and more structured decisions

 ## Note